truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/Syncthing.md

 The Syncthing **enterprise** train app requires two storage volumes/datasets.
 One named **home**, the other **data1**.
 The first storage volume assigned is **home**, and is where Syncthing configuration information is stored.
 The second storage volume assigned in **data1**, and is for the application data storage.
-The Syncthing app can create the configuration storage volumes or you can create datasets to use for the configuration and data storage volumes to use within the container pod.
+The app can create the configuration storage volumes or you can create datasets to use for the configuration and data storage volumes to use within the container pod.

-To allow the Syncthing app to create a configuration storage volume, leave **Type** set to **ixVolume (Dataset created automatically by the system)**.
+To allow the app to create a configuration storage volume, leave **Type** set to **ixVolume (Dataset created automatically by the system)**.
 The app ixVolumes created are found in the **iX-apps** dataset created by adding the pool for apps.
 You can see these volumes if you take a recursive snapshot of the **iX-Apps** dataset.